-During the audit of our financial statements for the year ended December 31, 2019, three material weaknesses were identified in our internal control over financial reporting.
+During the audit of our financial statements for the year ended December 31, 2020, material weaknesses were identified in our internal control over financial reporting.
 Under standards established by the PCAOB, a "material weakness" is a deficiency, or combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.
-The material weaknesses that have been identified relate to lack of segregation of duties, lack of a risk assessment process and lack of contemporaneous documentation, both contractual and accounting related.